mariohernandez/training/advanced-topics/featured-content.md

 So the data is ready, let's go ahead and add the markup for the component.

-1. Inside the _featured-content_ directory create a new file called `featured-content.twig`
+1. Inside the _featured-content_ folder create a new file called `featured-content.twig`
 2. Inside _featured-content.twig_ add the following code:

 {% tabs %}